-The Chase Freedom Unlimited credit score requirement is 750+, or excellent credit.
-It may be possible to get the Freedom Unlimited card with a slightly lower score, such as 700+, especially if you have a lot of income and little debt.
-But the higher your credit score is, the better your approval odds will be.
+The Chase Freedom Unlimited credit score requirement is 700 at a minimum.
+That means applicants for the Chase Freedom Unlimited credit card need good credit to be approved.
+The higher your credit score is, the better your approval odds will be.

 It takes more than just meeting the credit score requirement to get approved, though.
 You also need a steady income, enough to handle a $500 minimum credit limit.
 And Chase will take a look at other factors like your housing status, the debts you owe, the number of cards you have open and more.
-You won’t be approved for the Freedom Unlimited card if you have an active bankruptcy.
-And to apply in the first place, you’ll need to be at least 18 years old with a U.S. mailing address and a Social Security number.
+Also keep in mind that an active bankruptcy may adversely affect your chances of approval for the Chase Freedom Unlimited.
+Ultimately, to apply in the first place, you’ll need to be at least 18 years old with a U.S. mailing address and a Social Security number.

 If you don’t meet the Chase Freedom Unlimited credit score requirement yet, you may want to wait a few months before applying.
-Or, you could go for one of Chase’s credit cards for good credit (700+ score), such as the IHG Rewards Club Premier card or the Southwest Rapid Rewards Priority card.
+Or, you could go for a credit card for fair credit.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.